NoahLi06/Pokoupon/README.md

 Powered by Google Maps API, Pokoupon also allows you to see your current location and search for nearby businesses to make smarter spending decisions on the go.

-To run on your local device, input in this command to connect with API
+## To run on your local device, input in this command to connect with thhe API
 ```
 python3 -m http.server 8080
 ```
 Then open your browser and navigate to: http://localhost:8080

 If any problems arise, please submit an issue request.

+## Notes:
-Note: Having Python3 installed is a requirement
+Having Python3 installed is a requirement

+If the Google Maps API does not work, potentially clear the cache on your browser